 - Our Senior Leadership Team analyse pupil performance data termly to ensure that every child is making the best possible progress.

-- Our Learning Mentor - Mr Ryan Roberts -has an excellent knowledge of how to support children with social and emotional needs.
-In addition to this, our Family Support Worker - Mrs Gemma Wainwright - can provide support to families.
+- Our Learning Mentor -and Parent Support Advisor - Mrs Gemma Wainwright - has an excellent knowledge of how to support children with social and emotional needs and can provide support to families.

 - A Reading Recovery Teacher - Mrs Vicki Hardy - delivers individualised one-to-one reading programs to children in KS1 and coordinates reading interventions in KS2.